Skip to content

 These are usually published separately so have publisher details:

 Author name(s) (Year) Title of publication [Libretto].
 Edition or version if necessary.
-City of publication: Publisher.
+Publisher.

 Liner notes are text found on the covers or inner sleeves of vinyl albums or on the little booklets that come inside CDs etc. These can be physical or electronic (for instance if you download an album).
-Sometimes they do not have individual titles, in which case just leave this out.
+Sometimes they do not have individual titles, in which case just leave this out and move the [Liner notes] label to after the recording title.

-Author (Year) Title of notes [Liner notes].
-In Title of recording [Media].
+Author (Year) Title of notes [Liner notes], Title of recording [Media].
 Label.
+URL [Accessed date] (if relevant).

-The Damned (1977) Thanks to no-one [Liner notes].
-In Damned Damned Damned [Audio CD].
+The Damned (1977) Thanks to no-one [Liner notes], Damned Damned Damned [Audio CD].
 Stiff Records.

-Cott, J. (2013) [Liner notes].
-Stravinsky: Le Sacre du Printemps.
+Cott, J. (2013) Stravinsky: Le Sacre du Printemps.
 Leonard Bernstein and the New York Philharmonic [Audio CD].
 Sony Masterworks.

 Live performances